-Under the agreement, the board would raise funds to renovate the building, which was in a state of serious neglect and disrepair but had considerable potential as the museum site.
-After arrangements to lease the building from the county were complete, the museum board began its renovation plans.
-Local architect Ngoc Nguyen, who volunteered to produce preliminary sketches for the renovation of the old theater to museum, was hired by the board to produce a master plan for renovation.
+Under the agreement, the board agreed to raise funds to renovate the building, which was in a state of serious neglect and disrepair, but had great potential as a museum site.
+Local architect Ngoc Nguyen volunteered to produce preliminary sketches for the renovation of the old theater to the museum and was later hired by the board to create a master plan for the renovation.

 The initial project was divided into four phases.
 The first phase was to remove the asbestos from the building and complete interior demolition.
 This demolition was achieved by craftsmen from Gary Job Corps Center – the first such training center created by President Johnson in the nation.
 The second phase restored the historic building facade.
 The third phase was devoted to structural renovation of the building at a cost of $225,000.
 Phase four was the interior construction and finish work for the first floor.